anan44/it-starts-with-clojure/materials/2-little-bit-of-repl/3-hands-on-repl.md

 it is good to get familiar with some core functions from Clojure.

 But before we get started,
-lets get tiny bit of terminology sorted out.
+let's get tiny bit of terminology sorted out.
 In Lisps we evaluate _forms_.
 Form is a data object to be evaluate as a program.
 In most of the cases in Clojure this means something like this